AndyShiue/Ende-readme/README.md

    The value of a `while` loop is not a constant.
    The value of a `if` construct is a constant if and only if at least one of the conditions below are met.

-   1. The term immediately after `if` is a constant and evaluates to `true`, and the first branch of the `if` represents a constant.
+   1. The term immediately after `if` is a constant and evaluates to `true`, and the term after `then` represents a constant.

-   2. The term immediately after `if` is a constant and evaluates to `false`, and the second branch of the `if` represents a constant.
+   2. The term immediately after `if` is a constant and evaluates to `false`, and the term after `else` represents a constant.

 5. **Functions**:
    Functions that aren't inside a `record` are always constants, but there's a difference between `const fn`s and normal functions.